Boondall Needing a Pest inspection?

-When buying property it is important to look for Moisture and Termites, our Pest Inspection Boondall Teams are experts in the industry.
+Our Pest Inspection Boondall Teams offers one of the most thorough Inspections on the Market.
 What is included in a Pest Inspection?
 Is it a Termite Inspection?
 Is it a house hold Pest Inspection?
-Its formal name is a Timber Pest Inspection which looks for Termites, Wood Borers, and Wood Decay Fungi and is an integral part of any Pre Purchase Inspection.
+Its formal name is a Timber Pest Inspection which looks for Termites, Wood Borers, and Wood Decay Fungi and will give you a good idea on the state the house is in relating to timber pests.

-A Timber Pest Inspection is like the ultimate Termite Inspection.
+A Timber Pest Inspection could be described as an intense Termite Inspection.

 We can add another detrimental element to a home that our Boondall Timber Pest Inspector looks for and that is moisture.
-Due to construction design, most houses will have some level of moisture.
-When it's raised beyond this threshold, that's when you start enticing foraging termites into your home.
+There is a low level of moisture in every house which is acceptable.
+Above this level is when you start running into issues, termites and wood decay will thrive in such environments.

 Called a "Conducive Environment", this is a neon flashing sign showing termites that there is a favourable area where they can source food.
 It can be as simple as;